 As of July 2022, there were just over 5 billion active internet users worldwide, accounting for approximately 62% of the total global population, which is billions more than the 55% of the world population who have access to safe sanitation.

-We interact online, we work online, we buy and sell online – we even store our belongings online — what was once a dog-eared family photo album is now a Dropbox folder in the cloud.
+We interact online, we work online, we buy and sell online – we even store our belongings online — what was once a dog-eared family photo album is now a folder in the cloud.

 The internet is everywhere and everything, and like a computer runs on electricity, the internet runs on data.

 Society’s eyes are open to the collective and individual responsibilities held in minimizing the carbon footprint of daily life.
-Whether by religiously recycling, cutting air miles, or sacrificing eating steak in the name of sustainability; we’re well aware of the common-sense compromises and lifestyle changes required to ensure a prosperous future.
+Whether by recycling, cutting air miles, or sacrificing eating steak in the name of sustainability; we’re well aware of the compromises and lifestyle changes required to help ensure a prosperous future.

 But what’s not perhaps so obvious, is how much our individual data-driven lifestyles are contributing to the global digital footprint, and the impact that’s having on the planet.